Skills you’ll develop

 Gain paid work experience in your area of study as part of your degree program - Go Global

-Learn about international opportunities recommended by the Political Science department. - European Union Study Tour and Internship Program
+Learn about international opportunities recommended by the Political Science department. - NATO Field School and Simulation Program

-Dive into this experiential learning opportunity and gain course credit over the summer. - Volunteer and internship opportunities
+Dive into this experiential learning opportunity and gain course credit over the summer. - Leadership and volunteering at UBC

 Browse various resources to gain local and international experience. - Young Canada Works in Heritage Organizations